patrick-wright/patrick-wright.github.io/source/_posts/2015-04-23-loading-dynamic-chef-resource-attributes.markdown

   ::File.basename(artifact.download_uri))) if new_resource.local_path.nil?
 ```

-This statement will set `local_path` on `new_resource` if it was not set by the resource, and it will be assigned
+This statement will set `local_path` on `new_resource` if it was not set by the resource, or it will be assigned
 a valid path dynamically generated during the chef client run.

 #### Chef Recipe Option 1 - Common Approach